Tony Anthony: Smoky Mountain Wrestling (1992–1995)

 Anthony competed primarily as a singles wrestler in Smoky Mountain Wrestling (SMW).
 He was quickly pushed as a main event wrestler, and won the SMW Heavyweight Championship from Brian Lee on August 8, 1992.
-After dropping the title to Tracy Smothers the following April, Anthony (under his masked Mighty Yankee gimmick) won the SMW Beat the Champ Television Championship in June 1993.
+He dropped the title to Tracy Smothers in April 1993.

+In June 1993, Anthony (under his masked Mighty Yankee gimmick) won the SMW Beat the Champ Television Championship.
 While holding this title, he defeated Brian Lee to regain the Heavyweight Championship.
-He was involved in an angle in which he was kayfabe forced to vacate the Television Championship on August 16, after a series of defenses.
-The rules stipulated that any wrestler who successfully defended the title five times would be awarded $5000, but be forced to vacate it.
+He was involved in an angle in which he was forced to vacate the Television Championship on August 16, after a series of defenses.
+The rules stipulated that any wrestler who successfully defended the title five times would be awarded $5,000, but be forced to vacate it.
 Anthony regained the title by beating Robert Gibson on September 13.
 He won his final SMW Heavyweight Championship on July 5, 1994, by defeating Jake Roberts.
 He held the title for over six months before losing it to Jerry Lawler on January 28, 1995.
 Anthony's performance in 1994 earned him his highest ever ranking (No. 25) in the annual PWI 500.

-Anthony won his final title in SMW on July 6, 1995, teaming with Tracy Smothers (as The Thugs) to defeat The Dynamic Duo (Al Snow and Unabom) for the SMW Tag Team Championship.
+Anthony won his final title in SMW on July 6, 1995, teaming with Tracy Smothers (as the Thugs) to defeat The Dynamic Duo (Al Snow and Unabom) for the SMW Tag Team Championship.